American Pilgrims on the Camino wishes you a warm welcome home from the Camino de Santiago!

 Your days of boots, backpacks and one foot in front of the other may be over.
 Many of us return to jobs and family and other obligations and find it is often challenging to fully express our Camino experiences to those closest to us.

 If you have felt disconnected once home or would like to explore ways to continue benefiting from your pilgrimage, click on the button below to access our Returning Home workbook.
-Our member Cheryl Grasmoen developed this workbook to help us in our transition back home.
+Our former board chair Cheryl Grasmoen developed this workbook to help us in our transition back home.

-If you find yourself missing the camaraderie of your fellow pilgrims, we encourage you to see if there is a local chapter of American Pilgrims in your area at americanpilgrims.org/local-chapters/.
-We have more than 50 local chapters across the country.
+If you find yourself missing the camaraderie of your fellow pilgrims, we encourage you to find a local chapter of American Pilgrims in your area.
+We have nearly 60 local chapters across the country.
 They’re great ways to connect and keep your Camino Spirit alive.